-Description Remedial Action be possible, or may be delayed or compromised in integrity, due to the budget for FMS Engineering and Technical Assistance After successful completion of Combat System Sea Trials on HMAS Hobart this issue has been retired.
-Any future deliveries of FMS equipment is now managed by the Combat Management and Payload System in Ships Division, in CASG.
+Description Remedial Action 1.
+The delivery of FMS elements of the AWD supplies may not be possible, or may be delayed or compromised in integrity, due to the budget for FMS Engineering and Technical Assistance (ETA) not being sufficient.

-- 2. Change Management: Change introduced to the existing platform design as a result of:

-- · Legislative or regulatory requirements,

-- · Safety requirements, and

-- · Equipment obsolescence, and

-- Interrelated projects (e.g. AIR9000)

-Will impact cost and possibly schedule.
-Severity of the cost and schedule impacts to the Commonwealth will be dependent on the scope and timing of the change implementation relative to Ship completion.

-This issue has now been retired.
+2. Change Management: Change introduced to the existing platform design as a result of: Legislative or regulatory requirements, Safety requirements, and Equipment obsolescence, and Interrelated projects (e.g. AIR9000) Will impact cost and possibly schedule.
+Severity of the cost and schedule impacts to the Commonwealth will be dependent on the scope and timing of the change implementation relative to This issue has now been retired.
 The AWD Safety Case has been approved, and two AWDs have been accepted, with the third ship due for Acceptance in February 2020, following the successful introduction of the AIR 9000 Aviation Upgrade program.
+Ship completion.
 3. Maintenance of the Hobart Class ships is expected to be disrupted with the upcoming closure of the AWD program, with issues relating to sparing, data transfer, and the incorporation of engineering change post Acceptance.
 The AWD project is providing support to mitigate issues not resolved during the set-up and management of the DDG SPO, to maintain operational readiness days.
 4. Loss of skills and expertise as the AWD program closes.
 Support is being provided to maintain shipbuilding knowledge base as the AWD Program Office transitions to Naval Construction Brach to manage naval construction programs.
+Note